bacalhau-project/bacalhau/docs/docs/setting-up/networking-instructions/private-cluster.md

 ```

 :::tip
-The exact command arguments will be different on each computer and is outputted by the `bacalhau serve --node-type requester ...` command
+The exact command arguments will be different on each computer and will be output by the `bacalhau serve --node-type requester ...` command
 :::

-The command `export BACALHAU_IPFS_SWARM_ADDRESSES=...` sets environment variable, which overrides default ipfs swarm address, allowing to send jobs into the cluster from the command line client.
+The command `export BACALHAU_IPFS_SWARM_ADDRESSES=...` sets an environment variable, which overrides the default ipfs swarm address, allowing the command line client to interact with the cluster.
 You can also use `bacalhau config set` with a `node.ipfs.swarmaddresses` parameter to change the ipfs swarm address:
 ```bash
 bacalhau config set node.ipfs.swarmaddresses /ip4/10.0.2.15/tcp/39437/p2p/QmdqAPqfeCpFFYHTK4tAV5oSUi7soZg2v6ggzJpe441zsZ
 ```